Moritz Jahn (writer)

 Moritz Jahn (27 March 1884 in Lilienthal, Lower Saxony – 19 January 1979 in Göttingen) was a Lower German novelist and an educator.
-He was also a poet, best known for writing poetry as well such as ballad, lyric, and narratives.
+He was also a poet, best known for writing poetry as well, such as ballad, lyric, and narratives.
 Jahn was born in Lilienthal, a suburb in Lower Saxony to a Low German family.
 He was the member for Nazi Party.
 He has written notable books with narration such as Frangula and Lucifer.
-He was active from the 1920s to 1950s.
+John was active from the 1920s to 1950s.

 Life

 Moritz Jahn, the first Volksschule teacher, was studying from 1921 to 1925 in German studies and art history.
 During World War II in 1943, where he was working at the school services he made his last activity as a principal in Geismar and had been pensioned in 1944, free as a writer.
 Between 1933 and 1935, he was twice as a member of the Nazi Party and was, in 1941, a subscriber of the Joseph Goebbels organisation Weimarer Dichtertreffen, by the National Socialist of the European Writers Union which had been founded.
 Jahn held on the meeting a network, in that he was one of the literature emigrants sharp attack.
 In the time of the National Socialism in Nazi Germany which he has been appointed as a doctorate of the University of Göttingen in 1944.
 In the quarter of Göttinger where has the place named after him calledMoritz-Jahn-Haus On 27 March 2014, the state of Göttingen celebrated his 130th birthday with a ceremony.
 In 1959, he was awarded for the Fritz Reuter Prize and Klaus Groth Prize.